corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

 #### Case-insensitive custom query operators in Kotlin

-An example of a case-insensitive custom query operator in Kotlin is provided below:
+An example of a case-insensitive custom query operator in Kotlin:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}